 The Georgia Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master's, and doctoral degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404-679-4500, http://www.sacscoc.org for questions about the accreditation of the Georgia Institute of Technology.
+For more information, visit https://www.gatech.edu/accreditation.

-The Bachelor of Science in Chemical & Biomolecular Engineering is accredited by the Engineering Accreditation Commission of ABET (www.abet.org):
+The Bachelor of Science in Chemical & Biomolecular Engineering is accredited by the Engineering Accreditation Commission of ABET (www.abet.org) under the General Criteria and the Program Criteria for Chemical, Biochemical, Biomolecular and similarly named engineering programs.”

 Georgia Tech’s Cooperative Program is accredited by the Accreditation Council for Cooperative Education.